comsysto/poc-angular-form-validation-frontend/README.md

  * a form to to create *Tickets*.
  * form validation in the *Tickets* form.
- * i18n Form Validation Errors loaded from backend.
+ * Form Validation Rules and i18n messages loaded from backend.

 &nbsp;